dashbird/site/content/knowledge-base/aws-lambda/introduction-to-aws-lambda.md

 # What is AWS Lambda?

-AWS Lambda is a Function-as-a-service (FaaS) computing platform provided by AWS.
-FaaS provides a computing platform to execute code in the cloud.
+AWS Lambda is a Function-as-a-service (FaaS) computing platform provided by Amazon Web Services (AWS).
+As a FaaS, it provides a computing platform to execute code in the cloud.
 As in any serverless system, it abstracts away the complexities of provisioning and managing a cloud infrastructure.

 It is commonly used when building microservices applications, but also serves monolithic and other types of architectures as well.
-There are several [use cases and multiple benefits](/knowledge-base/aws-lambda/aws-lambda-benefits-and-use-cases/) from using AWS Lambda.
+There are several [use cases](https://dashbird.io/blog/best-aws-lambda-serverless-use-cases/) and multiple benefits from using AWS Lambda.

-# Execution environment and available runtimes
+# Lambda execution environment and available runtimes

 * Container with a 64-bit Amazon Linux AMI[^1]
 * RAM: 128MB to 3008MB, in 64 MB increments